DS-100/su25/syllabus.md

 {: .important }

 > This semester, we are offering two different grading schemes - graded versus ungraded discussion attendance.
 After the first week of the course, students will need to choose between the two grading schemes.
 Students who choose the Graded Discussion are assigned to a discussion slot based on their availability.
 Discussion attendance will be recorded starting with the second week of class.

 - **Graded Discussion:** Discussion attendance will be recorded each week and account for 5% of the overall grade.
 Each weekly discussion will be graded on a 0/1 basis.
 You will only get credit for attending the discussion section that you are signed up for.
   - Online sections, if offered, are reserved for students with specific needs (e.g., DSP, etc.); these can be requested through the Pre-Semester and Discussion Selection Form.
   - All students are automatically granted 3 discussion attendance drops to use for illness, personal emergencies, or for other accommodations.
 These drops are designed to account for unexpected events.
 In other words, you should not plan to use them.
 - **"No Discussion" Grading Scheme:** Instead, the 5% discussion weight will be redistributed to the assignments category of the grade.
 If you choose this option, you will not be assigned to a discussion section.

-{: .note }

-> You can switch from the graded discussion option to the non-graded discussion option after the Pre-Semester Survey (**LINK TBD**) is due (**DATE TBD**) and before **DATE TBD**, so you are able to attend two discussion sections to gauge your interest.
-If you want to change between graded or ungraded discussion, please make a private Ed post or email [data100.instructors@berkeley.edu](mailto:{{page.course.email}}).
-You cannot switch from graded to non-graded after **DATE TBA**.
-If you are unable to submit the form on time, we will assume you have opted for the non-graded discussion option.

 Students are not permitted to switch between the two grading schemes once finalized.
 However, if you would like to attend discussion at a later point in the semester, please reach out to us privately via Ed or [data100.instructors@berkeley.edu](mailto:{{page.course.email}}), and we may be able to accommodate you.